 “We’re proud to be part of a movement that’s revolutionizing dining by leaving meat off the menu,” says Nicholas.
 “There’s a treasure trove of alternatives such as nuts, seeds, grains, beans and legumes that are just as substantial and satisfying as meat.”

 Whatever you choose – pasta, sandwich, salad, smoothie, soup – fresh, healthy and high quality is the Copper Branch customer guarantee.
-We’re excited to get the skinny on what we can expect to experience with their future location, along with some tips and even a recipe recommendation for those excited by the idea of dabbling in plant-based cuisine!
+We’re excited to get the skinny on their exciting vegan menu, along with some tips and even a recipe recommendation for those excited by the idea of dabbling in plant-based cuisine!